iandtsoft-27452103/Asklepios/README.md

 This repository is read-only, so Pull Request is not accepted.
 Thank you for your understanding.

+# Caution

+If you use this software for commercial, you must pay fees to NVIDIA.

 # Asklepios

 Asklepios is a shogi engine.